ssborbis/ContextSearch-web-ext/README.md

 #### Search Actions

 Choose how different buttons / button + key combos will display the search results.
+You can set a different action for folders.

+Note: If you open folders in a new window, only one new window will be created.
+The rest of the folder content results will be background tabs in that new window.

+Folders also have the choice `Browse Folder`.
+Normally this would be left-click, but you can set it to anything you want.

+If a button ( say middle-click ) is set to `Browse Folder` ujnder the folder column and `No Action` under the search engines column, clicking that button ( middle-click ) anywhere in the menu will close the folder and go back to the original menu.

 ```
   Current Tab
   New Tab